 Have some sort of routine when you do phone prospecting.
 This could be when you schedule the block of time but also what you do during that time.
 This will help you to be more comfortable and focused when it is time to make the calls.

-When it is time to make your first call, there can sometimes be a feeling of strong resistance and this may be accompanied with internal thought of “I really don’t feel like doing this today.”
+When it is time to make your first call, there can sometimes be a feeling of strong resistance and this may be accompanied by the internal thought of “I really don’t feel like doing this today.”

 Roll with the momentum